 5 Hard Money Loan Exit Strategies

 Hard money loans for real estate investors and property owners are an important financing tool that allow for fast and flexible funding.
-Hard money is convenient, but it is for short term use only, generally 1-5 years.
-When applying for a hard money loan, the hard money lender is going to need to know the borrower’s exit strategy, since this determines how the lender will be paid back.
-Real estate investors should always have multiple exit strategies as investment plans and real estate markets can change unexpectedly.
+Hard money is convenient, but it is for short-term use only, generally 1-3 years.
+When applying for a hard money loan, the lender is going to ask for the borrower’s exit strategy, since this determines how and when the lender will be paid back.
+Real estate investors should have multiple potential exit strategies for how to get out of the hard money loan as investment plans and real estate markets can change unexpectedly.

 Below are 5 exit strategies for hard money loans.

-This is a simple and obvious option, especially when the borrower is obtaining hard money loans for flipping houses.
-The real estate investor sells the property and the proceeds go towards paying off the balance of the hard money loan.
-The remaining funds go towards recouping the real estate investor’s costs for the fix and flip project, and whatever is left over is profit.
+This is a simple and obvious option, especially when the borrower is obtaining hard money loans for flipping houses or a probate / trust loan to make repairs prior to selling the real estate.
+The borrower sells the property and the sales transaction pays off the balance of the hard money loan.
+The remaining proceeds go to the borrower.

-2. Refinance the hard money loan to a conventional loan
+2. Refinance the Hard Money Loan to a Traditional Loan

-Refinancing from a hard money loan into a conventional loan takes the financing from short term to long term.
-This will also reduce financing costs as conventional loans will always have lower rates than hard money loans.
+Refinancing from a hard money loan into a traditional loan takes the financing from short term to long term.
+This will also reduce financing costs as traditional loans will always have lower rates than hard money loans.

 If the hard money loan borrower still hasn’t done enough to qualify for a conventional loan, they may be able to refinance into a subprime loan.
 Subprime loans have lower requirements than a conventional loan but they have higher interest rates and less favorable terms.
 They will however offer longer loan terms and lower interest rates than hard money loans.